-In this blog, we provide several guidelines to help you and your family begin to integrate into your new community.
+In this blog, we provide several guidelines to help you and your family begin to integrate into your new community after a move.

 Explore the Area Around Your New Home

 Part of becoming a true member of your community is familiarizing yourself with your surroundings.
 Once you know your area, you may feel more confident going out of your comfort zone.